-In December 2017, the Company, Pan American, and Orex entered into a non-binding letter of intent to enter into an option agreement whereby the three companies will advance the Sandra-Escobar project jointly.
-A condition precedent to signing the definitive option agreement is Pan American withdrawing its legal action.
-The terms of the letter of intent with Pan American and Orex provide for the parties to incur optional expenditures of US\$6,000,000 (US\$5,000,000 by Pan American and US\$1,000,000 jointly by Canasil and Orex) over a period of four years.
-Following completion of these expenditures, Pan American will hold a 51% interest and Canasil and Orex will jointly hold a 49% interest in the combined Sandra and Escobar properties.
-Pan American will have a further option to increase its interest to 60% in the combined properties by completing a pre-feasibility study on the project.
+In December 2017, the Company, Pan American, and Orex entered into a non-binding letter of intent to enter into an option agreement whereby the three companies would advance the Sandra-Escobar project jointly.
+The terms provided for the parties to incur optional expenditures of US\$6,000,000 (US\$5,000,000 by Pan American and US\$1,000,000 jointly by Canasil and Orex) over four years, following which Pan American would hold a 51% interest and Canasil and Orex would jointly hold a 49% interest in the combined Sandra and Escobar properties.
+Pan American would have a further option to increase its interest to 60% in the combined properties by advancing the project to pre-feasibility.